febus982/k3s-cluster/docs/index.md

 ### HA Setup

-The ideal minimal setup would be composed of 4 different Raspberry PIs:
+The ideal setup would be composed of 4+ different Raspberry PIs:

-- 3 Raspberry PI (2GB RAM minimum) would serve the function of Kubernetes masters, running only the control plane.
+- 3 Raspberry PI (2GB RAM minimum) would serve the function of Kubernetes master nodes, running only the control plane.
-- 1+ Raspberry PI (8GB RAM suggested) as node, to run your pods.
+- 1+ Raspberry PI (8GB RAM suggested) as node, to run your loads.

 It is possible to still run an HA setup using only 2 masters, but an [external datastore](https://rancher.com/docs/k3s/latest/en/installation/datastore) would be necessary.